 Quite near the start of the route, before the summit of Meall Dearg, there is a projecting spur known as The Chancellor, to which there is a path down from the main ridge.
 Just looking at that path was enough to make me silently weep in terror.
 And yet looking back along the ridge at the end of the route I was aware that actually walking along the top of the crazy pinnacles with thousands of feet of nothing on either side and climbing up and down precipitous rock faces did not at the time fill me with terror at all.
 Only now, reflecting back and remembering, can I discern any remnant of the fear I once experienced in anticipation of this journey.

 I have always known that fear is largely imaginary, but I have not always been very good at not giving in to it, at preventing fear from motivating my conduct, colouring my judgement and obscuring the reality of what lies before me.
 Walking the Aonach Eagach left me with a sense of achievement, a great feeling of satisfaction that enables me more easily to contemplate Liathach or even The Skye Munros.
 And with this, an unfamiliar sense of disappointment, that if this is the toughest Munro scramble on the mainland, then I have nothing to achieve here now.
-Which would be to take far too narrow a view of achievement.
+Which of course would be to take far too narrow a view of achievement.
 For every journey into the mountains offers lessons.
 Walking the Aonach Eagach has relieved me of a burden, shown me how easy it is to be terrified by absolutely nothing.
 I am in touch now with a kind of clarity, more able to disconnect fear from all thoughts or emotions about what lies ahead, be it in the next moment or the unknown void faced by us all, more willing to trust that whatever lies along the path, no matter how dangerous it appears from a distance, no matter how exposed, it is well trodden and there is no need to be afraid.